Houzz/JSONCast/README.md

 Properties that are defined as `optional` or properties that are not optional but have a default value are also treated as optional, meaning if the corresponding key is not found in the dictionary, the default value is used.
 Required properties will cause the init to fail and return `nil` if their corresponding key is missing from the dictionary.

-If you annotate a property declaration with a `//! ignore` comment, it will be ignored by the Cast script and will not be included in the `NSCoding` encoding nor `init?(dictionary: [String: AnyObject])`.
+If you annotate a property declaration with a `//! ignore` comment, it will be ignored by the Cast script and will not be included in the `NSCoding` encoding nor `init?(dictionary: JSONDictionary)`.
 Since extensions can't add stored properties to a class, you can use this to add stored properties which are derived from other properties, so are not in the dictionary.

 Here is a summary of the different property declarations: